Jerome Couplin

-Early years
+Early life

 Couplin grew up in Upper Marlboro, Maryland.
 He attended Bishop McNamara High School in Forestville, Maryland and played high school football for the Mustangs.
 He was a two-year letterwinner as a wide receiver and safety for head coach Bryce Bevill.
 Couplin registered 685 receiving yards and six touchdowns as a receiver while totaling 67 tackles, two sacks and an interception as a defensive back in 2008.
 He was named first-team All-WCAC, first-team All-County, first-team All-DCSportsfan, honorable mention Washington Post All-Met and honorable mention All-State accolades at wide receiver.
 Also was voted a team captain his senior year.

 On February 4, 2009, Couplin signed a National Letter of Intent to play college football for the College of William & Mary.

 He was also a standout track athlete at Bishop McNamara.
 He earned All-WCAC honors as a triple jumper.
 In addition, he was a member of the nationally ranked Bishop McNamara basketball team.